jacobo/being_present/slides.md

 !SLIDE center
 # Mindfulness

-.notes doing this with intention
+.notes doing things with intention

 !SLIDE center
 # Focus

-.notes escape the multi-tasking
+.notes escape the multi-tasking life

 !SLIDE[bg=family/alicia.jpg]
 # Know the Feeling?

+.notes I won't explain the benefits of Being Present.
+I can only try to explain what it's like and how I get there.
+And maybe that will help you find your own way there.

 !SLIDE[bg=gerry/pipeline.jpg]
 # Gerry Lopez

+.notes legendary pipeline surfer

 !SLIDE[bg=bgquotes.jpg] center align-left
 ## Although instinct isn't the right word, something like it, along with a clear mind, work better than thinking because, at the Pipe, there isn't enough time for thought.